Rocket Lab Files 8-K on Unregistered Equity Sale as Insiders Cash Out $17.9M

 NEW YORK, April 16 —

 Rocket Lab Corporation (RKLB) disclosed an unregistered sale of equity securities in a Form 8-K filed April 14, 2026, citing Item 3.02 alongside a Regulation FD disclosure, an Other Events item, and exhibits.
-The filing is the latest in a sequence of capital-markets and governance events at the launch provider, which also filed a 424B5 prospectus supplement on March 17, 2026.
+The filing follows a 424B5 prospectus supplement filed March 17, 2026 — two capital-markets filings in under a month.
 Over the same window, company insiders sold approximately $17.88M of stock on the open market with no offsetting purchases, according to Form 4 filings.

 - April 14 8-K cites Item 3.02 (Unregistered Sales of Equity Securities), Item 7.01 (Regulation FD), Item 8.01 and Item 9.01.